 With so many beautiful places to visit in Italy, you will no doubt want to plan a trip to Italy at some point.
 If you are a love of Italy like myself then my Rome, Florence and Venice itinerary below should be right up your alley.
 Touring Italy’s popular and beautiful cities, which are also among my favourites.

 I love exploring Italy by train, the amazing part about it is that it is so much cheaper to explore by train than to do a similar itinerary of the UK and Ireland.
 Whether you are visiting Italy from the UK or USA you can certainly start this itinerary from Venice, or Florence(more like Pisa because of proximity to the airport) or Rome as this one does and then take to the cheap trains.

-- 1 The Perfect Trip To Rome Florence And Venice Italy
+- 1 Planning A Trip To Rome Florence And Venice Italy

-- 5 Style Of Travel And Options For Package Tours In Italy
+- 3 Options For Package Tours In Italy

 You can travel by flight between some of the cities but I find it pointless as you lose so much time having to arrive at the airport 1-2 hours before departure then the going though passport control or security is too much hassle when you can just check the trains or coach times and prices between the cities and jump on the best one quickly.

 With this Italy itinerary of Rome, Florence, Venice partly because most people if coming from further afield, Rome is an easy international airport for most to start from.
 From there on I highly recommend using the train in Italy as its easy, cheap and one of the best ways to travel around Italy.
 If you are on a super tight budget their are options for coach services like Flixbus which are cheap and travel between many of the cities in Italy.
 With prices as little as 5 Euros, its an absolute steal!

 Rome Florence Pisa Venice Itinerary At A Glance

 - Day 2: Visit Vatican City Museums & hidden gems